Add and manage graphics

 • Figures are automatically numbered inside the document as you add them, starting with Figure 1 and incrementing with each new Figure.

 • A pop-up modal will show you all graphics already uploaded to your document, and you can choose any of these for your Figure.
-You can also upload a new Graphic from your computer by choosing the Upload option.
+You can also upload a new graphic from your computer by choosing the Upload option.
 Select the graphic you want to add and click Insert.

-• Please note that only images with the format .png can be uploaded and there is a maximum file size of 10 MB
+• Please note that only images with the format .png can be uploaded and there is a maximum file size of 10 MB.

 • A Figure element will appear.
 You can type the title of the Figure and add a key or an additional graphic to the figure.